airbnb/chronon/docs/source/setup/Components.md

-# Concepts
+# Components

-Chronon allows users to define

-## Core Chronon Concepts and Components
+This is a high level overview of the various components of Chronon and how they fit together.

 ### Chronon directory